thremulation-station/thremulation-docs/docs/about/machine-details.md

 # Node Details
 This section provices details on each node and what surface area is available.
+So just what is going on on each virtual machine?

 ## Elastomic
 The "`elastomic`" node is the first and only _required_ node, and is the crux of the entire project.
 It's essentially a "Purple Teaming" control box that is used to **both** _execute attacks and capture logs of those attacks_.